-No formal seating accommodation is available throughout the Trinidad and Tobago Fire Service as it pertains to Reading Room Facilities.
-However, suitable arrangements exist to facilitate persons requiring accommodation to view documents accessed under the provisions of the Freedom of Information Act.
-New stations being constructed have been designed to incorporate this facility.
+Trinidad and Tobago Fire Service currently has no formal seating accommodation available to the public to facilitate the reading room requirement under the Freedom of Information Act 1999.
+However, suitable arrangements exist to facilitate persons requiring accommodation to view documents accessed under the provisions of the Act.